 200 & 300 Hour Certifications

-Shanti offers five Yoga Alliance registered tracks – 200 & 300 Hour Certifications as well as Children’s and Prenatal Specializations.
+Shanti offers five Yoga Alliance registered tracks – 200 & 300 Hour Certifications, Children’s Specialization, and Prenatal Specialization.

 I. 200 Hour Certification

 The 200 hour program is the heart of Shanti Yoga School.
 Rather than having specific start dates, we offer rolling admission and continuing, year-round instruction so that you may begin when it’s convenient for you.
 The curriculum includes six essential modules 1) Yoga Humanities, 2) Anatomy (Functional and Energetic), 3) Asana, 4) Pranayama, 5) Meditation, and 6) Teaching Yoga Essentials.
 Each of these topics are covered in three ways each month.

 The first is the reading and (optional) journaling activities assigned in each course in the online learning platform.
 You do not get training hours for this but of course, it is the foundation of all the work you do that does provide training hours.
 You will also have access via our online platform to videos associated with your reading, and the required quizzes for each course where you’ll get immediate feedback.

 The second is our weekly meetings (Wednesday and Sundays).
 These are currently being held online.
 Students also have access to recorded material that follows this format.